Roots of Resilience

 £145 (standard, self funded rate for the self employed or employed by a charity or in the social or health care sector)

-£65 (1 place offered at a subsidised rate, if you are on a low income, and not through choice)))
+£65 (3 places offered - in confidence - at a subsidised rate, if you are on a low income that is not through choice)

 There is no VAT.